stefanfilm/WebWeaversJobSite/README.md

 ## Installation

-To install the project, pull the code from https://github.com/stefanfilm/ecommercebackend and open it in a code editor.
-Open the index.js in the code editor and view the JavaScript.
-Create a package.json and run npm init.
-Answer the questions.
+To install the app from the GitHub repository, follow these steps:

+1. Clone the repository itself.

+2. Install dependencies by running: npm install.

+3. Seed the database by running: npm run seed.

+4. Deploy the app on Render by following the deployment instructions on their platform.

+5. Click on the live link: https://web-weavers-job-site.onrender.com/

 ## Usage